spyoungtech/tempus.ahk/README.md

 Tempus aims to provide to AutoHotkey users the same benefits that `jiff` provides for Rust users.
 In most cases, Tempus simply provides a 1:1 bridge to `jiff`'s APIs.

+## The case for Tempus in AutoHotkey

+On its own, there are several use cases for DateTime handling that are not well-supported in the AutoHotkey programming language, such as:

+- Converting time between Timezones or being aware of timezones generally, other than UTC and the _current_ local time
+- Parsing datetime formats other than  `YYYYMMDDHH24MISS` (including any format with timezone information)
+- Outputting time in various datetime formats (most notably, zone-aware formats), like RFC3339
+- DST/timezone-aware objects and arithemetic
+- No primitives that describe unambiguous precise moments in time (e.g., timestamps)
+- Time arithmetic in calendar units (e.g. ability to add weeks, months, or years to a datetime)

+Tempus (via _jiff_) solves these use cases and more for AutoHotkey users.

 # Installation

 This project has two components: the compiled `tempus_ahk.dll` and the `tempus.ahk` script, which is intended to be used